Treatments

 Sleepcare Clinic in Leicester

 The Sleepcare Clinic of Sleep Care and Respiratory Medicine offers a comprehensive medical service to people with respiratory diseases and sleep disorders, especially sleep apnoea, at The Health Suite in Leicester, UK.
 The team consists of a multidisciplinary team of specialists and professionals who diagnose and treat the causes, complications and comorbidities of sleep disorders.
-The Sleepcare Clinic team can perform special diagnostic sleep tests for different sleep disorders and offer appropriate treatment including non-invasive mechanical ventilation.
-The Sleepcare Clinic team also offers a home visit service for Sleep Studies to be conducted in the comfort and tranquillity of the patient’s bed so that they do not have to go to a clinic or hospital.
+The Sleepcare Clinic team can perform special diagnostic sleep tests for different sleep disorders and offer appropriate treatment, including non-invasive mechanical ventilation.
+The Sleepcare Clinic team at The Health Suite Leicester also offers a home visit service for Sleep Studies to be conducted in the comfort and tranquillity of the patient’s bed, so that they do not have to go to a clinic or hospital.

 Most people have had issues with sleep at some point in their lives.
-At least 1 in 3 children suffer from chronic sleep disorders.
-Half of the adult population report not sleeping well regularly, and 10% of the general population have sleep problems of such magnitude that they require chronic pharmacological treatment.
+Half of the adult population reports not sleeping well regularly, and 10% of the general population have sleep problems of such magnitude that they require chronic pharmacological treatment.
 The International Classification of Sleep Disorders categorises approximately one hundred sleep disorders.
 Each has its particular causes, consequences and characteristics.
 If you experience any of the following symptoms, please book an appointment with our sleep specialist for a review:

 • Snoring